arm-conda-forge/raspberrypi-conda-recipes/README.md

 About
 -----
 A repository of conda recipes for the RaspberryPi.
-All build distributions are available on binstar at:
+All build (armv6l) distributions are available on binstar at:

 https://anaconda.org/RaspberryPi

 A selection of armv7l distributions (generated for building opencv3) are currently available at:

 https://anaconda.org/microsoft-ell

-If you already have conda installed on the RaspberryPi (via the miniconda installer or otherwise), simply add the raspberrypi channel and run ``conda update --all``.

-To use custom channels, do:
-conda config --add channels channelname

 Installing conda on the RaspberryPi
 -----------------------------------